 As you may recall, the house in the above example had a pretty favorable roof exposure (175 ' azimuth with an 8/12 pitch), but what if it didn't?
 This is where ground mount installations come into play.
 A ground mount installation is roughly 20 percent more expensive than the equivalent roof mount, but because it is usually perfectly oriented (194'azimuth, 35' pitch), it can often be much more productive too.
 This spreadsheet is for a fixed ground mount using the same modules and inverter as the roof mount example illustrated above.

-Note that the module count has been reduced from 24 to 22 by the metrics of the excel, this is due to the higher productivity of the ground mount.
-A manually adjusted tilting pole mount will provide even higher productivity (~7%), but by far the largest gain for ground mounted NH installations is found by using bifacial modules.
+Due to the higher productivity of a ground mount 23 modules would have actually produced the 9000 kWh production wanted.
+However fixed ground mounts are nearly always installed in multiples of 3, 4 or 5.
+A manually adjusted tilting single pole mount will provide even higher productivity (~7%) due to the seasonal adjustability.
+By far the largest gain for ground mounted NH installations is found by using bi-facial modules.
 See our winter testing results for these amazing panels here

-Perhaps your is smaller and your power needs less?
-This Concord home roof has the advantages of both near perfect azimuth and pitch, but it is in a utility district with slightly higher rates.
+Perhaps your home is smaller and your power needs less?
+This typical Concord home roof has the advantages of both near perfect azimuth and pitch.
+The 21 cent utility rate suggests that this is a Unitil customer.
 To keep the comparison consistent to the excels above the modules and inverters have been changed from what was actually installed on this home.
 There wasn't enough clear space on the customer's roof to totally meet their demand and higher wattage panels were used to get them the best possible solar harvest.
 Note that this 4.8 kW array nearly maxes out the NH PUC rebate, and that is why the ROI and Net Cost per kWh figures are so favorable.